Beijing unlikely to approve ByteDance's TikTok deal with Oracle: Report

 SHANGHAI: A deal China's ByteDance has struck with Oracle and Walmart over the future of its video-streaming app TikTok is unlikely to receive Chinese government approval, state-backed newspaper Global Times said in an editorial.

-ByteDance has said it will create a US subsidiary partly owned by US majors Oracle and Walmart and managed mainly by Americans, to pacify the administration of US President Donald Trump which had planned to ban TikTok on security grounds.
+ByteDance has said it will create a US subsidiary, TikTok Global, that will be part-owned by Oracle and Walmart - which in turn said TikTok Global's board would comprise mainly Americans - to pacify the administration of US President Donald Trump which had planned to ban TikTok on security grounds.

 "It is clear that these articles (terms) extensively show Washington's bullying style and hooligan logic.
 They hurt China's national security, interests and dignity," said the English version of the editorial published late on Monday and which was also carried in the newspaper's Chinese edition.